nivemoon/micplus/README.md

 ### Installation

-1. Download the latest release from [Releases](https://github.com/nivemoon/micplus/releases).[page:1]
+1. Download the latest release from [Releases](https://github.com/nivemoon/micplus/releases).
 2. Put `micplus.exe` and `micctl.exe` into the same folder.
 3. Run `micplus.exe` — a MicPlus icon will appear in the system tray.
 4. Configure hotkeys and PTT mode from the tray context menu.

 ### Build

-See the Russian section above for a MinGW / gcc build example from `src/` and `res/` folders.[page:1]
+See the Russian section above for a MinGW / gcc build example from `src/` and `res/` folders.